-After you have chosen your list then you need to spend time generating by-in from employees and sharing the new policy before it takes effect.
+After you have chosen your list then you need to spend time generating buy-in from employees and sharing the new policy before it takes effect.
 Ask your employees for input and update the policy as needed to get their participation.
-After the final draft is done tell everyone that it takes effect on a certain date that maybe a month or more away.
+After the final draft is done tell everyone that it takes effect on a certain date that may be a month or more away.

 This is still a two to three-month process with no guarantees that you can bypass the performance review process above.

 The real point of these processes above is not to fire someone correctly.
 The real point is that you become a good boss or manager and truly try to support your employees.
 I’m sorry that I deceived you!

 - Probation reviews help keep out the problems.

 - Performance reviews help you improve your current employees.

 - Serious Incident Policies protect the organization in extreme situations.